tom-ketipov/daily-code-challenges/README.md

-Each solution in the `src/main/java/leetcode` or `src/main/java/codewars` directories has a corresponding test class in the `src/test/java/leetcode` or `src/test/java/codewars` directories to check if that the solution works as expected.
+Each solution in the `src/main/java/leetcode` or `src/main/java/codewars` directories has a corresponding test class in the `src/test/java/leetcode` or `src/test/java/codewars` directories to check if the solution works as expected.

 ---
 ## Coding Challenge Progress